GeoffreyFClark/chess-move-reaction-ai/README.md

 ## Prereqs
 - Node.js
 - Python 3
-- Optional: Stockfish 17.1 binary (Included in this repository's backend)
+- Optional but increases reaction precision: Chess Engine (Stockfish 17.1 for Windows x64 included in this repo's backend as `stockfish.exe`.
+Replace if using alternate OS https://stockfishchess.org/download/)

 ## Run Python venv and install requirements
 ```bash